enriquefuzzy/java-testng/README.md

 ## Executing tests

+Default cucumber feature location and stepDefinition location are set in CucumberRunnerTests.java.
+Cucumber tags can be overridden by being included in the `mvn test` command.

+Right click inside CucumberRunnerTests.java and select `Run 'CucumberRunnerTests'` to execute tests as defined in CucumberRunnerTests.java

+Uncomment `maven-surefire-plugin` configuration in `pom.xml` to force Cucumber options from `testng.xml`

+### MVN Execution Commands

-Execute tests with `mvn clean test`
+Execute default tests with `mvn clean test`

+Execute specific tests via cucumber tag with `mvn clean test -Dcucumber.filter.tags="@regression"`